PythonCharmers/python-future/docs/futurize_cheatsheet.rst

 **2d**.
 Now run your tests on Python 2 and notice the errors.
 Add wrappers from ``future`` to re-enable Python 2 compatibility.
-See the :ref:`compatible-idioms` cheat sheet or :ref:`what-else` for more info.
+See the :ref:`compatible-idioms` cheat sheet and :ref:`what-else` for more info.

 After each change, re-run the tests on Py3 and Py2 to ensure they pass on both.